-The Los Tayos rocket frog is mostly restricted to rocky stream habitats and waterfalls, where it is active primarily by day but also at night (Duellman 2004).
+This frog inhabits humid premontane forest and is mostly restricted to rocky stream habitats and waterfalls, where it is active primarily by day but also at night (Duellman 2004).
+It has also been recorded from dry forest in the vicinity of Chiriaco, Peru (Duellman 2004).
 Where it occurs, this species appears to be the only poison dart frog associated with these habitats (Duellman 2004).
-Eggs are laid on land.
-Larvae are transported to streams by adults where they develop in quiet pools in or adjacent to the watercourse (Duellman 2004).
-In one reported case, a male was transporting 12 tadpoles (Duellman 2004).
+Eggs are laid on the leaf-litter near streams, and larvae are transported to streams by adults where they develop in quiet pools in or adjacent to the watercourse (Duellman 2004).
+In one reported case, a male was observed transporting 12 tadpoles (Duellman 2004).
 The species is known to occur in modified and lightly degraded habitat, including rural gardens and cutover forest.

 No immediate threats to this species are known.
 Extreme habitat destruction and pollution are the only potential threats.